Overview

 LC Contractual Requirements

-- Students can only join a CNAS LC during Summer Orientation.
+- Students can only join a CNAS LC during their summer orientation.
 Students cannot join during the academic year.

 - Students must take all courses assigned to them by the Learning Community and cannot alter their schedules.